decred/dcrdocs/docs/proof-of-stake/ticket-splitting.md

 Coordination of sessions is currently done on Decred's Slack group in the #ticket_splitting channel, or in the Telegram group located [here](https://t.me/dcrtktsplit).

+### Voting

+#### Consensus Rule Voting

-To prevent ticket splitting from being used to game Decred's PoS voting mechanism, voting rights for a split ticket are assigned pseudorandomly to a single participant, based on the  percentage of their contribution.
+Voting rights for consensus rule voting are assigned pseudorandomly to a single participant, based on the  percentage of their contribution.
 I.e., if someone purchases 60% of a split ticket, they have a 60% chance of being selected as the voter for that ticket.
 Further details about the voting algorithm can be found [here](https://github.com/matheusd/dcr-split-ticket-matcher/blob/master/docs/voter-selection-ago.md).

+#### Politeia Voting

+Rights for voting on Politeia proposals are granted to the biggest contributor of a split-ticket.
+The biggest contributor can vote on proposals in Decrediton or via the CLI using `politeiavoter`, exactly as if they had purchased a whole ticket.

 ### Further reading